idiotWu/angular-smooth-scrollbar/README.md

 Register scrolling listener to scrollbar instance, callback will be invoked in every small scrolling.

-A status object is passed through callback with three properties:
+A status object is passed through callback with following properties:

 ```javascript
 {